Last revision: 20-06-2023

 Compared to a company or a trust, a partnership can have lower setup and administration costs.
 However, while companies and trusts offer some protections against liability, a partnership does not.
 A partnership is not a separate entity from the partners.
 If the partnership incurs a liability, the partners are personally responsible for it.
 Furthermore, a partner can become liable for debts that another partner has incurred on behalf of the partnership.

 In comparison to Partnership, A Limited Liability Partnership i.e. LLP is an alternative corporate business form that gives the benefits of limited liability of a company and the flexibility of a partnership.
 The LLP is a separate legal entity, it is liable to the full extent of its assets, but the liability of the partners is limited to their agreed contribution to the LLP.
-The Agreement for LLP is different from that of Partnership Deed.
+The Agreement for LLP is different from that of the Partnership Deed.

-Nevertheless, a partnership is a cheap and convenient way for several people to go into business together and is a popular business structure for many Indians.
+Nevertheless, a partnership is a budget-friendly and convenient way for several people to go into business together and is a popular business structure for many Indians.
 And an important step in getting the partnership established is to make a written record of the agreement between the partners, by using this Partnership Deed.

-This Partnership Deed describes the partner responsibilities, outlines the ownership interest in the partnership, defines the profit and loss distribution of each partner, prepares the partnership for common business scenarios, and includes other essential rules about how the partnership will be managed and conduct business.
+This Partnership Deed describes the partner's responsibilities, outlines the ownership interest in the partnership, defines the profit and loss distribution of each partner, prepares the partnership for common business scenarios, and includes other essential rules about how the partnership will be managed and conduct business.

 The document is a critical foundational document for running a new business and sets the business up for success by ensuring clear communication and defined responsibilities for all the partners.
-This Agreement documents both contingency plans for when things go wrong, and descriptions of the partnership's day-to-day operations.
+This Agreement documents both contingency plans for when things go wrong and descriptions of the partnership's day-to-day operations.
 A Partnership Deed protects all the partners involved in the business, and any individuals who plan to do business together should complete a Partnership Deed.

 How to use this document?

 A Partnership Deed can be created either as a first step to outline partner expectations and responsibilities before the partners begin doing business together or after the partnership has already been in business if a Partnership Deed was never created and the partners wish to codify or clarify how the partnership operates.
-No matter when in the life of a partnership Deed is created, the Deed will cover the following ground:
+No matter when in the life of a partnership Deed is created, the Deed will cover the following grounds:

 The partners should keep copies of the Deed for their records.
 If the partners wish to change any of the terms of the Agreement, they should be sure to do so in writing.